Environment Management Plan

 The EMP process

-The Department of Environment and Natural Resources will coordinate agency comments on a submitted EMP and undertake preliminary assessment of the document against the Petroleum (Environment) Regulations 2016 and Environmental Assessment Act 1982.
+The Department of Environment and Natural Resources will coordinate agency comments on a submitted EMP and undertake preliminary assessment of the document against the Petroleum (Environment) Regulations 2016.

 The Minister will consider an EMP and may approve the activity if satisfied that the objectives and approval criteria of the Petroleum (Environment) Regulations 2016 have been met.
 In particular, an EMP must demonstrate that all environmental impacts and risks associated with the activity are reduced to a level that is as low as reasonable practical and acceptable.